cooper-org/cooper/README.md

 ## Installation

-To install the latest release of Cooper, use the following command:
+To install the latest release of **Cooper**, use the following command:

 ```bash
 pip install cooper-optim